 Service pensions were granted by an act of Congress approved January 29, 1887.
 Both veterans and widows were eligible for an $8 per month pension.
 After the turn of the century these were increased to $12, then $20 per month.
 It appears the majority of recipients applied within the first three years of the pension's availability.
 Applications were accepted until 1926.

+Papers found in pension files are probably the most valuable to genealogists in terms of establishing relationships.
+They might also provide answers to long-held questions.
+Each applicant not only had to fill out a lengthy application but also had to back up his or her claim with affidavits from witnesses.
+Date and place of marriage, date and place of death, and former or present places of residence might be among the information these papers provide.
 The best approach is to first examine the National Archives' microfilmed indexes to military service and pension files.
 Fortunately, it is not necessary to travel to Washington, D.C. to see these.
 Many large libraries have copies in their genealogy sections or you can visit one of the regional National Archives repositories.
 You may also rent or purchase the microfilm from the National Archives or some other source, such as your local LDS Genealogical Research Center.

 MILITARY SERVICE RECORD INDEXES